Get Help Now

 1

-If ai could rate the ER and the inpatient unit separately, I would give the ER 5 stars.
-There was zero wait, the physician, PA, and nurses were FANTASTIC.
-The ER physician was even able to pave an IV with ultrasound in only 2 tries (which is far from my usual experience).
-I was offered pain medication but declined as i didn't need it at the time.
-I was admitted to the hospital and that experience I would like to rate -3 stars.
+If I could rate the ER and the inpatient unit separately, I would give the ER 5 stars.
+There was zero wait.
+The physician, PA, and nurses were FANTASTIC.
+The ER physician was even able to place an IV with ultrasound in only 2 tries (which is far from my usual experience).
+I was offered pain medication but declined as I didn't need it at the time.
+I was admitted to the hospital from the ER, and that experience I would like to rate -3 stars.
 The nurses refused to give the pain meds that were ordered by the ER physician upon admission until the hospitalist saw me and took over care.
 From admission forward, my care continued to decline.
-No one addressed the calf pain or did the ultrasound I was told would be completed, or even asked about it or evaluated/examined my leg for possible blood clot.
-I was allowed to be curled up in a ball crying placing pressure over my abdomen where I was having sharp shooting pains without only 15mg toradol (I'm a fairly large woman) and was told that shouldn't need pain meds 7-9 days post-op despite being admitted for surgical complications and possible abscess on the CT exactly where I was having pain.
-If you are a suboxone patient (for any reason, because they won't ask, they will simply assume) forget any pain relief from the surgeon (different MCN facility) either in PACU or at home or from the hospitalist/PA.
+No one addressed my calf pain or did the ultrasound I was told would be completed, or even asked about it or evaluated/examined my leg for possible blood clot.
+I was left curled up in a ball crying placing pressure over my abdomen, where I was having sharp shooting pains, with only 15mg toradol (I'm a fairly large woman).
+I was told that I shouldn't need pain meds 7-9 days post-op.
+I was admitted for surgical complications and possible abscess on the CT exactly where I was having pain, and a possible DVT.
+If you are a suboxone patient (for any reason, because they won't ask, they will simply assume) forget any pain relief from the surgeon (different MCN facility) either in PACU or at home.
+You also won't have any pain control in the hospital from the hospitalist/PA.
 The ER was only only place I received care in a non-judgemental and empathetic manor.
 I wish I had just gone to a local ER to be admitted for my abdominal surgery.
-I HIGHLY recommend the ER at MCNMC but avoid if you might be admitted.
+I HIGHLY recommend the ER at MCNMC, but avoid if you might be admitted.
 Go to a non IHS hospital and contact contract health.

 Brittany McGuire